San Diego National Association of Hispanic Nurses

 Full Members

-Section 2.
-Retired Member Any licensed nurse of Hispanic ancestry who is at least sixty-two years of age and who is not employed full-time in the occupation of nursing and who has paid one half of the dues shall have the right to vote.
+Any licensed or formerly licensed nurse who is at least sixty-two years of age and who is not employed full-time in the occupation of nursing and who has paid one half of the dues shall have the right to vote.

 Non-Voting Members:

-Section 5.
+Section 4.
 International Associate Members

-Any licensed Hispanic nurse not residing in the US or its jurisdictions and has paid the dues called for in these Bylaws (Entitled to all privileges, except those of making motions, of voting, and of holding office).
+Any licensed nurse not residing in the US or its jurisdictions and has paid the dues called for in these Bylaws (Entitled to all privileges, except those of making motions, of voting, and of holding office).

-Section 6.
-Student Members Any Hispanic enrolled in a program leading to nurse licensure is eligible for membership.
-(Non-voting members).
+Any student enrolled in a program leading to nurse licensure is eligible

 ARTICLE IV – MEMBERSHIP DUES